SESYNC-ci/data-package-lesson/slides/metadata.Rmd

 ===

 Without metadata standards, your digital data may be irretrievable, unidentifiable or unusable.
-Metadata standards contain definitions of the data elements and standardised ways of representing them in digital formats such as databases and XML (eXtensible Markup Language).
+Metadata standards contain definitions of the data elements and standardized ways of representing them in digital formats such as databases and XML (eXtensible Markup Language).
 {:.notes}

 These standards ensure consistent structure that facilitates data sharing and searching, record provenance and technical processes, and manage access permissions.
-Recording metadata in digital formats such as XML ensures effective machine searches through consistent sturctured data entry, and thesauri using controlled vocabularies.
+Recording metadata in digital formats such as XML ensures effective machine searches through consistent structured data entry, and thesauri using controlled vocabularies.
 {:.notes}

 Metadata standards are often developed by user communities.

-For example, [EML](https://www.dcc.ac.uk/resources/metadata-standards/eml-ecological-metadata-language), Ecological Metadata Language, was developed by ecologists to describe environmental and ecological data.
+For example, the Ecological Metadata Language, EML, is a standard developed by ecologists to document environmental and ecological data.
+EML is a set of XML schema documents that allow for the structural expression of metadata.
+To learn more about EML check out their [site](https://eml.ecoinformatics.org).
 {:.notes}

 Therefore, the standards can vary between disciplines and types of data.